Hendrik Marx

 Hendrik Jacobus Marx (14 November 1989 – 15 July 2010) was a Namibian cricketer.
 He was a right-handed batsman and a right-arm medium-fast bowler who played for the Namibian Under-19s cricket team since 2006, when he played in the Under-19s World Cup.
+He played cricket for WHS, Windhoek high school.
+He played rugby for WHS and converted the kick that won them the national title in his matric year, 2008.